JouvalSomer/Poseidon-HBV-in-Python/README.md

 Follow the prompts to enter the number of simulations (`num_sim`) and the R2 score threshold (`R2_threshold`).

-## Structure

-- `HBVModel`: A class that encapsulates the HBV model's logic.
-- `run_simulation`: A function that runs a single instance of the model simulation with a given set of parameters, considering the R2 threshold.
-- `main`: The main function of the script, which sets up the simulation parameters, including the R2 threshold, and runs the model simulations in parallel.
+## Poseidon_optim.py - HBV Model Optimization

+### Description

+The script `Poseidon_optim.py` extends the functionality of the HBV hydrological model by introducing an optimization layer.
+It includes the `HydroModelOptimizer` class, which leverages different optimization algorithms (BFGS, GAP) to fine-tune the model parameters.
+Users can choose between various objective functions (R2, MSE) and apply regularization techniques (L1, L2) to control overfitting.

+### Usage

+To run the optimization script:

+1. Choose the optimization algorithm (BFGS or GAP) and the objective function (R2 or MSE).
+2. Optionally, specify a regularization term (L1 or L2) and its corresponding lambda value.
+3. Execute `Poseidon_optim.py` and follow the on-screen prompts to set the optimization parameters.

+The script will output the optimized parameters and generate relevant plots showing the model's performance metrics across iterations.

+### Dependencies

+Ensure all dependencies listed in `requirements.txt` are installed.
+Update the file if `Poseidon_optim.py` requires additional packages.

-## Output
+### Output

-The script outputs several plots showing the relationship between the model parameters and their performance, as well as plots for different hydrological variables over time.
-Additionally, it saves the optimal model parameters to a file `optimal_parameters.txt` based on the R2 threshold.
+The script outputs the optimized model parameters and visualizations of the optimization process, including soil moisture dynamics, snow accumulation, and evapotranspiration rates.

 ## Author